These are the bylaws allowing for the incorporation of the RAB.

 4.1 Assets.
 The corporation’s assets are irrevocably dedicated to charitable purposes.
 No part of the net earnings, properties, or assets of this corporation, on dissolution or otherwise, shall inure to the benefit of any private person or individual, or to any director or officer of this corporation.
 On liquidation or dissolution, all properties and assets remaining after payment, or provision for payment, of all debts and liabilities of the corporation shall be distributed to a nonprofit fund, foundation, or corporation that is organized and operated exclusively for charitable purposes and that has established its exempt status under Internal Revenue Code section 501(c) (3).

 5.1 Types of Members.
-There shall be five types of membership in the SRAB: (1) Executive Committee; (2) Governing Body; (3) Representative Panel; (4) Resident Committees; and (5), Associate Members.
+There shall be four types of membership in the SRAB: (1) Executive Committee; (2) Governing Body; (3) Resident Committees; and (4), Associate Members.

 5.2 Executive Committee.
 The Executive Committee (also referred to as the “Board of Directors” or the “Board”) shall oversee and be responsible for the daily operations of the SRAB.
 In addition, the Executive Committee shall represent all of the Residents of HA-operated developments and will act in an advisory capacity to convey concerns of the Residents to HA staff or to the Housing Commission.

-5.5 Resident Committees.
-The SRAB shall accept or create Resident Committees from the conventional public housing communities of the HA.
+5.4 Resident Committees.
+The SRAB shall accept or create Resident Committees from SHRA managed housing communities.
 Other similar committees shall be designated as Associate Committees.
-The conditions for the acceptance or formation of a committee and the rules of maintaining committees shall be as set fourth in the Resident Advisory Board - Committee Procedure Manual, as amended (hereinafter referred to as the Manual), incorporated by reference in its entirety hereto.
+The conditions for the acceptance or formation of a committee and the rules of maintaining committees shall be as set forth in the Resident Advisory Board - Committee Procedure Manual, as amended (hereinafter referred to as the Manual), incorporated by reference in its entirety hereto.
 Procedures for the election of officers, recall procedures, responsibilities of officers, and minimum accounting standards of the Resident Committees shall be as provided in the Manual.
-In addition, each Resident Committee shall designate a delegate and an alternate to attend Governing Body meetings.
-It is the responsibility of the alternate to attend meetings in place of the delegate if he/she is unable to attend.
-When substituting for the delegate, the alternate may vote in his or her place.
+In addition, each Resident Committee shall designate a delegate to attend Governing Body meetings.

-5.6 Associate Members.
-All residents of the HA who are not members of the Executive Committee, Governing Body, Representative Panel, or the Resident Committees may be Associate Members.
+5.5 Associate Members.
+All residents of the HA who are not members of the Executive Committee, or Governing Body may be Associate Members.
 Unless otherwise expressly provided by these Bylaws or resolution of the Governing Body, Associate Members shall be not-voting members and shall not be entitled to vote on any matters of the SRAB requiring a “Member” vote.
-Associate Members may sit on sub-committees but may not chair the committee or vote for the committee chair.
-The Executive Committee shall determine the price structure for Associate Membership.
+Associate Members may sit on sub-committees.
+The Executive Committee shall determine any price structure, if any, for Associate Membership for any one or entity that is not a resident of the HA.

 6.1 Place of Meetings.
 Meetings shall be held at any place within Sacramento County either designated by resolution of the Governing Body or as provided in the notice of the meeting or, if not so designated, at the principal office of the corporation; provided, that any meeting location shall be required to be easily accessible to persons with disabilities.